dimaip/dimaip.github.io/_posts/2015-11-15-react-neos.md

 To ease the pain of setting up all of the infrastructure, I decided to [use Docker](http://dimaip.github.io/2015/03/03/hybrid-deploy-with-docker-and-surf/) conainers for each service: nodejs app would just get a container of its own, not interfering with Neos PHP container in any way.

-All the infrastructure is descibed in a declarative way in a [docker-compose.yml](https://github.com/sfi-ru/EncultDistr/blob/master/docker/docker-compose.yml) file.
+All the infrastructure is described in a declarative way in a [docker-compose.yml](https://github.com/sfi-ru/EncultDistr/blob/master/docker/docker-compose.yml) file.
-As you can see have to pack quite a lot there: mysql, php+nginx, redis, nodejs and a few other service containers.
+As you can see I had to pack quite a lot there: mysql, php+nginx, redis, nodejs and a few other service containers.
 Managing and deploying it by hand would turn into a nightmare quite quickly.

 In practice, separating the frontend from the backend greatly simplified deployment: while I could do big infrastructure deployments with Docker, smaller frontend code changes could go without Neos even noticing it.
 That's so cool, when the part of the code that is changing the most is actually completely stateless: database lives in its own container, and you can scale node containers freely, without caring about the backend.

-API quickly stabilized, so I could focus my attention on developing the frontend React part, while letting editors already to start feeling in the content, even before the whole project was ready.
+API quickly stabilized, so I could focus my attention on developing the frontend React part, while letting editors already start filling in the content, even before the whole project was ready.

 ![Izm.io website](/assets/izm.png)